openfext/vue-form-builder/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: 'Feature Request'
-about: Suggest a feature for Element Form Builder
+about: Suggest a feature for Vue Form Builder
 ---

 ## Feature Request